PhantomDraft/phantomdraft.github.io/content/en/library/acid-dreams-1985.md

 At the heart of this story is the CIA's covert project MKULTRA, which covertly administered subjects with doses of LSD to experiment its truth serum and psychological weapon possibilities.
 Such experiments often walked an ethical gray line, reflecting the moral ambiguity of the time.
 It also examines the cultural impacts of LSD, from the social movements, such as hippie counterculture, and antiwar protests during the 1960s.

 By comparing institutional manipulation with individual freedom, Acid Dreams propounds a paradox of how a single chemical would change personal consciousness and societal norms.
-Much of what is narrated in the text resonates with the concept behind Jacob's Ladder involving government experiments on soldiers, which creates the chain reaction through which the protagonist unravels psychologically and spiritually.
+Much of what is narrated in the text resonates with the concept behind <a href="/library/jacobs-ladder-1990/" target="_blank">Jacob's Ladder</a> involving government experiments on soldiers, which creates the chain reaction through which the protagonist unravels psychologically and spiritually.

 ### Psychiatric Encounters and Experiments